Roland Mouret

-Training and early career
+Early life and training

-Mouret was born in Lourdes, France.
-Growing up in a devoutly Catholic family, his father was a butcher, and his mother worked as a waitress and a tour guide for visiting pilgrims in Lourdes.
+Mouret was born in Lourdes, France, where he grew up in a devoutly Catholic family.
+His father was a butcher, and his mother worked as a waitress and a tour guide for visiting pilgrims in Lourdes.
 This is thought to have influenced his desire to be a priest in his younger years.
 He has one sister, Geneviève, who is a perfumier and yoga teacher.

 His fashion training consisted of three months in a Parisian fashion college in 1979.

+Career

+Early beginnings

-In the 1980s, Mouret worked as creative director with Gai Pied Hebdo, a Paris-based gay publication, was an Act Up activist, and a model for brands such as Jean-Paul Gaultier, Yohji Yamamoto, and Claude Montana.
+In the 1980s, Mouret worked as creative director with Gai Pied Hebdo, was an ACT UP activist, and a model for brands such as Jean-Paul Gaultier, Yohji Yamamoto, and Claude Montana.
 When he left school to begin designing, he lacked skill in garment construction yet had "a native awareness of sensuality" that allowed him to create "irresistible" clothing.

+Roland Mouret

+Mouret showed his first line of 15 dresses in London in 1997, at the age of 36.
 Sharai and André Meyers bought his line in 1998.

-After seven years and a move to New York, Mouret introduced his Galaxy dress in his Spring 2006 collection.
+After seven years and a move to New York, Mouret introduced his boatnecked, pencil-skirted Galaxy dress in his Spring 2006 collection.
 Called the "dress of the season" by many, its ubiquity was such that Vogue magazine would later write that "for weeks you [couldn't] open a newspaper or magazine without seeing another young Hollywood A-lister wearing" it.
-Less than two months after the dress's runway debut, Mouret split with his backers in a move that shocked the fashion world.
+Less than two months after the dress's runway debut, Mouret split with his backers over a compensation dispute, in a move that shocked the fashion world.
 Mouret cited "managerial differences", but neither he nor the Meyerses has ever elaborated on the cause of the break-up.
+The Meyerses closed the line in 2006.